birdiescafe/birdiescafe.github.io/index.md

 {:.peckish}
 # Are you feeling <em>peckish?</em>

-Welcome to Bend's westside diner.
-We are an Americana-themed restaurant in serving breakfast and lunch 7 days a week.
+## Welcome to Bend's westside diner.
+We are an Americana-themed restaurant serving breakfast and lunch 7 days a week.

 ![Your Birdies table is waiting](img/newpix/JPEG/05-31-17_BirdiesCafe-0023.jpg)